Alex Gagliano

 Astronomy Cultural Journal Club (ACJC)

-Through the Society for Equity in Astronomy (SEA), I organize and lead monthly discussions within my department on topical issues in equity and inclusion.
-Notes from this semester's discussions can be found below.
+Through UIUC's Society for Equity in Astronomy (SEA), I organized and led monthly discussions on topical issues in equity and inclusion.

 An in-person discussion of the Astronomy Cultural Journal Club.